ggreen/GemFire-Wan-Gateway/cluster-config/README.md

 	connect --locator=[20000]

 Note there is a single example region named "test".
-Updating or remove region entries will be reflect in each cluster
+Updating or remove region entries will be reflected in each cluster